 Rigid gas permeable lenses (RGP's) are also an option.
 Generally the vision achieved with RGP’s are superior compared to soft contact lenses and even glasses.
 The trade off with RGP’s is that the adaption phase is generally a bit longer and lens awareness, in the beginning, can be a little more obvious.

 Additionally, there are also “hybrid” contact lenses that possess the best qualities of both soft and RGP contact lenses.
 Dr. Raykovicz can discuss these options with you.

 This can often be frustrating.
 There are very few examples or conditions where contact lens wear is not feasible.
 Astigmatism, the need for reading glasses, and other medical conditions such as keratoconus and previous ocular injury or surgery ARE NOT necessarily reasons why a patient could not or should not wear contact lenses.
 In fact, many of these examples are best served by contact lenses to allow patients their best, most functional vision.
 Sometimes there are medical conditions which prevent contact lens wear but this is rare.
 Your doctor can discuss this with you.

 Corneal diseases/conditions such as keratoconus or previous scarring and/or injury; aphakia (the absence of a human or artificial lens in the eye); presbyopia (the need for reading glasses) are all conditions that can be helped with contact lenses.
-For more see our medical conditions section.

 In many instances medical insurances can help pay for medically indicated contact lenses.
 Once you are examined and it is determined you would be a candidate for such lenses, our billing department can assist with your insurance claims.
 There is no guarantee of payment, but our billing department is extremely knowledgeable billing for medically indicated contact lenses and will do everything it can to help.